Wondering whether to use R or Excel in Linear Programming?

 Should We Use R or Excel for Linear Programming?

 Linear programming is the technique of analyzing a number of linear inequalities relating to a phenomenon and identifying the “best” value that can be obtained under certain conditions.
 In the real world, linear programming is used to determine the most effective way to utilize limited resources to attain a given goal.
 Both R and Excel can be used to solve linear programming problems.
-In this article, our R programming assignment helpers us explore how these two applications are used in linear programming to find out which one is a better option.
+In this article, our R programming homework helpers us explore how these two applications are used in linear programming to find out which one is a better option.

 Elements of linear programming problem